NLog/NLog.github.io/_posts/2025-04-29-nlog-6-0-major-changes.md

 ### NLog ColoredConsoleTarget with Errors in red

-NLog `ColoredConsoleTarget` used the color Yellow for Errors and Magenta for Warnings.
+NLog `ColoredConsoleTarget` has changed default highlight colors to be Red for Errors and Yellow for Warnings.
-This has now been changed to color Red for Errors and Yellow for Warnings.
+Previously NLog colored console used the color Yellow for Errors and Magenta for Warnings.

-This is to align with the normal color standards that most other systems seems to be using.
+This is to align with the color standards that most other systems are using.

 ### NLog ColoredConsoleTarget without RegEx